-It is measured in kilogram-metre per second (kgm/s).
-Its direction is the same as linear velocity of the body.
+It is measured in kilogram-meter per second (kgm/s).
+Its direction is the same as the linear velocity of the body.
 Impulse: The change of linear momentum produced by a force in an accelerated or decelerated body per unit time is the impulse.

 Several phenomena illustrate this law.
 If a moving vehicle comes to a sudden stop, a passenger inside it jerks forward if he is not careful; this happens because though his feet remain in contact with the floor of the vehicle and come to rest suddenly, the upper part of the person’s body retains the forward movement.

-Example on Newton's First law of motionRemoving dust from a carpet by beating it, running fast before a long jump, a small hole forming in a window pane on a bullet being fired at it etc.
+Example of Newton's First law of motionRemoving dust from a carpet by beating it, running fast before a long jump, a small hole forming in a windowpane on a bullet being fired at it, etc.

 “The rate of change of momentum of a body is proportional to the applied force and takes place in the direction in which the force acts.”

-One newton is the force which imparts an acceleration of one metre per second to a mass of one kilogram.
-It is represented by N. The second law comes into play when brakes are applied to a vehicle and a large decelerating force is created to bring the vehicle to a stop.
-It also explains why a glass bottle dropped in sand would not break: the yielding sand permits a lower deceleration than a hard floor.
+One newton is the force that imparts an acceleration of one meter per second to a mass of one kilogram.
+It is represented by N. The second law comes into play when brakes are applied to a vehicle, and a large decelerating force is created to bring the vehicle to a stop.
+It also explains why a glass bottle dropped in the sand would not break: the yielding sand permits a lower deceleration than a hard floor.

 Newton's Second law

-Pressure is defined as force acting per unit area.
-The SI unit of pressure is Newton per square metre or Pascal (Pa).
+Pressure is defined as a force acting per unit area.
+The SI unit of pressure is Newton per square meter or Pascal (Pa).